automl/CAAFE/README.md

 ### Usage
 [![DEMO VIDEO](https://i.makeagif.com/media/5-20-2023/E4RfRM.gif)](https://www.youtube.com/watch?v=6zCD48d3kNU)

 CAAFE lets you semi-automate your feature engineering process based on your explanations on the dataset and with the help of language models.
 It is based on the paper "LLMs for Semi-Automated Data Science: Introducing CAAFE for Context-Aware Automated Feature Engineering" by Hollmann, Müller, and Hutter (2023).
+CAAFE is developed as part of [Prior Labs](http://priorlabs.ai).
 CAAFE systematically verifies the generated features to ensure that only features that are actually useful are added to the dataset.

 To use CAAFE, first create a CAAFEClassifier object specifying your sklearn base classifier (clf_no_feat_eng; e.g. a random forest or TabPFN) and the language model you want to use (e.g. gpt-4):